Home Learning Fun: How to Train Your Dragon Activities

 - Bonus Fun: Test Your How to Train Your Dragon Knowledge!

 AND We’ve got a special treat to help bring your How to train you dragon themed activities to life!
 Access your first month of Busy Things for just £1!
 With code DRAGON (cancel anytime, usually £4.49 per month)!
-With hundreds of fun learning games and activities for ages 3-11, this is an opportunity not to be missed!
+With hundreds of fun learning games and activities for ages 3-11, it’s the perfect tool for a dragon-sized summer of learning.

 Train Like a Viking Dragon Trainer!

-Set up a Viking Warrior Challenge at home, here’s a few ‘obstacle’ suggestions:
+Set up a Viking Warrior Challenge at home!
+Here are some obstacle course ideas:

-- Sneak past a sleeping dragon (parent lying on the sofa).
+- Sneak past a sleeping dragon (that’s you, dramatically snoring on the sofa).

-- Challenge your child to complete the course as fast as possible – or turn it into a Viking training academy where they teach younger siblings how to be fearless warriors too!
+Challenge them to complete the course as fast as possible – or turn it into a Viking training academy where they teach younger siblings or friends how to be fearless warriors!

 They’ll be battle-ready in no time (and hopefully exhausted by bedtime).